 Even though we know that clusters can easily scale up or down, it can still be useful to have some back-of-the-napkin calculations as we approach our cluster sizes.
 For an example calculation, let’s say that we are migrating from 50 physical nodes, each with 12 physical cores and 2 hyperthreads per core.

 It’s important to understand that on Compute Engine, each virtual CPU (vCPU) is implemented as a single hardware hyper-thread on one of the available CPU platforms.
-In our example of 50 nodes each with 12 physical cores, you would have two options you might configure on Compute Engine:
+In our example of 50 nodes each with 12 physical cores, you would need to provision 1,200 vCPUs.
+On Compute Engine, you have two options for configuring these 1,200 vCPUs:

 When considering which option to choose, it's also important to factor in the storage implications associated with the choice.
 There are limits to the total amount of persistent disk that you can add to each VM.
-Most instance types have a 64TB limit, which means that Option 2 would limit the data on your cluster to 225TB.
+Most instance types have a 64TB limit.
 In our example, we should consider if this is enough or if we would prefer to have more VMs and thus, increase our storage size.
 Since customers typically move the vast majority of their long-term data storage from HDFS into Cloud Storage when they migrate to the cloud, usually the persistent drive limits are more than sufficient.
 However, you might still want to consider your specific workloads.
 Some storage requirements worth investigating include: